 We have lots of other priorities.
 Why would be spend money on risk management?”

 First, how did you determine your priorities?
-If you don’t have an established methodology for identifying threats and opportunities, gathering information about them, soliciting input from team members, and prioritizing those risks, your priorities may have nothing to do with the issues that pose the greatest danger or greatest upside potential for your organization.
+If you don’t have a solid way of identifying threats and opportunities, gathering information about them, soliciting input from team members, and prioritizing those risks, your current priorities may have nothing to do with the issues that pose the greatest danger or greatest upside potential for your organization.

 Second, risk management facilitates every function of an organization.
 It can increase operational efficiency and effectiveness.
 It strengthens the financial function.
 It helps with human resources.
 It can enhance marketing (reputation management) and sales.
 It can lead to greater IT effectiveness.
 It strengthens compliance.
 In short, risk management is a force multiplier.